 .

-PEPREC files can be created from, for example, Excel, by exporting the table to a .CSV
+PEPREC files can be created from, for example, Excel, by exporting the table to a

 A list of all modifications and the corresponding mass shifts is required for MS²PIP to properly calculate the fragmentation peak m/z values.
 Even though we provide specialized models for certain modififications, the specific modification info you provide here and in the PEPREC file does not influence the predicted peak intensites.
 It is only used to calculate m/z values.